Agriculture

 Sprinkler Irrigation in India: A Modern Irrigation Method

-Have you ever thought why methods like sprinkler irrigation was introduced even though we already had traditional irrigation methods like flood irrigation.
-In this blog, we will understand the need of sprinkler irrigation and how it works, along with its benefits in detail.
+Have you ever wondered why sprinkler irrigation was introduced even though traditional methods are already available?
+In this blog, we will understand the need for sprinkler irrigation and how it works, along with its benefits in detail.

 Table of Contents

-Sprinkler irrigation is a method of applying irrigation water which is like natural rainfall.
-Water is distributed through a system of pipes usually by pumping.
-It is then sprayed into the air through sprinklers so that it breaks up into small water drops which fall to the ground.
-It is used on uneven land where there is less water as well as on sandy soil.
+Sprinkler irrigation is a method of applying water to the crops in a way that resembles natural rainfall.
+Water is distributed through a network of pipes.
+It is then sprayed into the air through sprinklers.
+Then, the water breaks into small drops and falls on the ground just like rain.
+This method is perfect for uneven land, dry areas, and sandy soils.

-Sprinkler irrigation is one of the advanced methods of irrigation system.
+Sprinkler irrigation is one of the most advanced methods of irrigation systems.
 Sustainable agriculture and increasing incomes of farmers is the focus of the government that is why the government is increasing water productivity in agriculture.
-Micro irrigation covers almost an area of 78 lakh hectare from 2015-16 to till date.
+Micro irrigation covers almost an area of 78 lakh hectare from 2015-16 till date.

 Savings & Productivity Improvement with Usage of Sprinkler